 Prefabrication is hardly an innovation in itself.
 The construction industry has been using prefabrication in various applications for decades.
-However, new technologies are making the benefits of prefabrication easier to access and change how the construction industry integrates prefab into the process.
+However, new technologies are making the benefits of prefabrication easier to access and changing how the construction industry integrates prefab into the process.

 16. Predictive Analytics

 Predictive analytics is about making risk management much more accessible.
-In 2017, BIM 360 Project IQ ran beta tests with leading-edge companies to see how much we could help them manage their risk by using predictive analytics.
+In 2017, BIM 360 Project IQ ran beta tests with leading-edge companies to see how much we could help them manage their risk using predictive analytics.

 17. Construction software and data ecosystem

 Real-time collaboration software is already regarded as an essential component of the entire building process.
 Nevertheless, its impact on the sector is expected to increase substantially shortly.
 Data has played an integral role in this paradigm shift in construction.